mautic/User-Documentation/docs/configuration/command_line_interface.rst

    * - ``mautic:segments:update``
      - Update Contacts in smart Segments based on new Contact data.
      - ``mautic:segments:rebuild``
+   * - ``mautic:segments:stat``
+     - Outputs table of all segments and whether they are being used in campaigns, emails, other segments, form actions and SMS.
+Useful to detect segments that can be deleted to save COGS on rebuilds.
+     -
    * - ``mautic:theme:json-config``
      - Converts Theme config to JSON from PHP
      -